The CBH characterisation theorem beyond algebraic quantum theory: Signalling

+\begin{proof} Causality is given by the following equation: \ctikzfig{local-caus-pf} Applying a spider with two outputs to both sides yields: \ctikzfig{local-caus-pf1} The right-hand side equals the unit, by the symmetric spider theorem.
+If we deform the left-hand diagram, we can also apply the symmetric spider theorem there, yielding: \ctikzfig{local-caus-pf2} This finishes the proof. \end{proof}

 We can now introduce the two concepts of interest.
 First, we consider kinematic independence.
-This concept formalises when systems controlled by Alice and Bob do not influence each other's kinematics.
-The following definition formalizes this in such a way that for $\cat{C}=\FHilb$ it coincides with the usual notion~\cite{cliftonbubhalvorson}.
+This concept formalises when systems controlled by Alice and Bob do not influence each other's kinematics, namely when the associated sub-algebras commute with respect to each other.
+The following definition captures this in such a way that for $\cat{C}=\FHilb$ it coincides with the notion given in~\cite{cliftonbubhalvorson}.

 \begin{definition} Let $(C,\whitemult)$ be a dagger Frobenius structure in a compact dagger category $\cat{C}$.
 We say that two subsystems $(A,\graymult)$ and $(B,\blackmult)$, with inclusions $\subsystem{A}{C}$ and $\subsystem[black]{B}{C}$, are \emph{kinematically independent} when the following equation is satisfied.